 The Quick, General Answer

 Once you decide which area of expertise you would like to concentrate on you can begin getting your answers.
-In general, though, and depending on your focus, one might say that 9 months is a decent ballpark average in which you can become a certified dental assistant.
+In general, though, and depending on your focus, one might say that 9 months is a decent ballpark average in which you can become a certified dentist assistant.

 You may be choosing an associates degree in a more specific field though, which means that you could be looking at closer to two years, depending on the level of commitment you are able to make